 Hire a startup lawyer with a successful track record

-You need a business lawyer who has a successful track record in helping startups grow their business.
+You need a business lawyer who has a successful track record in providing legal services for startups.

-The lawyer will have advised many other startups, and understands the challenges and the risks that you will be facing.
+The lawyer will have provided legal advice to many other startups, and understands the challenges and the risks that you will be facing.
 You should look for an experienced lawyer who knows your industry.

 Get in touch with the lawyer and ask for details of services and fees.
 You should think about which lawyer is likely to add the most value to your business, and start building a business relationship with the lawyer early on.